incepter/react-async-states/packages/docs/docs/api/1-producer-function.md

 This function runs the given producer/async state.
 It can run:
 - A `Source` object
 - A plain `Producer`
-- If inside provider, any state by `string` key.
+- A `string` representing a state key.

 This function returns the `AbortFn` of the execution, so it can be chained and registered via `props.onAbort(props.run(...))` for cascading cancellations.